michael-freling/michael-freling.github.io/content/docs/blender.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rnDzzHAWEHQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Knife project cannot be used with a Link collection.

+Light
+---

+Light is an invisible object in Blender to emit lights.

+### Workaround to apply modifiers
+Modifiers cannot be applied to Light objects directly, like Array or Mirror.
+In order to apply them, use [`Faces of Instancing`](https://docs.blender.org/manual/en/latest/scene_layout/object/properties/instancing/faces.html).
+- Create new meash like a face
+- Make the mesh a parent of a lamp
+- Select the mesh and go to **Properties Editor > Object Properties > Instaning** and select Faces
+- Add a Modifier like Array into the mesh.
+Then the lamp should be created on each duplicated mesh

+You can see more details in next video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/j6zf5eQ3D5E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>